Roman Rogocz

-Roman Rogocz (9 August 1926 - 7 February 2013) was a Polish footballer who spent his entire professional career with Lechia Gdańsk.
+Roman Rogocz (9 August 1926 – 7 February 2013) was a Polish footballer who spent his entire professional career with Lechia Gdańsk.
 He is Lechia’s all time leading goalscorer, and is the only player for the club who has scored over 100 goals.

 Early years

-Rogocz started playing football with AKS Chorzów, however his possible footballing career was halted by the outbreak of World War 2.
-In 1943 Rogocz was deported to Germany at the age of 17.
+Rogocz started playing football with AKS Chorzów, however his possible footballing career was halted by the outbreak of World War II.
+In 1943, Rogocz was deported to Germany at the age of 17.
 He managed to escape and found his way to Italy, which by this time had joined the Allies.
 He found General Anders army, and joined the 2nd Warsaw Panzer Division.
 While stationed with the army Rogocz was able to showcase his talents, and was one of the best players of the 2nd Warsaw Division.

 Senior career

 Rogocz joined Lechia Gdańsk after a promise he made with a friend during his time in the army, that both men would play for the same football team.
 As Leszek Goździk had family in Gdańsk he joined Lechia, and Rogocz followed suit joining the club in 1947.
 During his time with Lechia, Rogocz proved himself to have a great goal scoring ability.
 During the 1956 Ekstraklasa season, Rogocz helped Lechia to achieve their highest ever position, and finish 3rd.
 After a career with Lechia which spanned 15 seasons, Rogocz called time on his Lechia Gdańsk career at the age of 36.
 During his time there he scored a total of 109 goals in all competitions, the most goals scored for the club, and a record which still stands today.